Crinkly, gooey Malted Chocolate Chips cookies. An easy, one bowl recipe you’ll be turning to again and again!

 Asian grocery stores also carry Malted Milk Powder.
 Look in the tea/hot drinks section at the Asian grocery store.

 Can I freeze these cookies?

 Yes, these cookies freeze well.
-I line a sheet pan with parchment paper and scoop the cookies directly on top.
+Line a sheet pan with parchment paper and scoop the cookie dough directly on top.
 Place into the freezer until solid.
-Then transfer to a ziploc baggie for long-term storage (about 2-3 months).
+Transfer to a ziploc baggie for long-term storage (about 2-3 months).

 When ready to bake, place frozen cookie dough onto a parchment lined sheet pan.
 Lower the heat from 375F to 350F and add 1-2 minutes to the baking time.
 Enjoy!